atlas-lion91/Deployment_5/README.md

 > - **Automated Actions**: Beyond just notifications, alarms can trigger automated actions.
 For example, if an application's traffic spikes, an alarm could automatically scale up the number of EC2 instances.

-> Here's how you can set up a CloudWatch Alarm:

 > 1. **Navigate to CloudWatch Console**:
 >   - Open the CloudWatch console in AWS.